Kitty Foyle, 1940, RKO Radio Pictures. Starring Ginger Rogers, Dennis Morgan, James Craig. Directed by Sam Wood. B&W

 Working girl Kitty Foyle (Ginger Rogers) has met the man of her dreams in Wyn Strafford (Dennis Morgan), publisher of the fledgling magazine she’s working for as a secretary in Philadelphia.
 The two fall deeply in love, but when the magazine folds, Wyn isn’t strong enough to defy society and his family by openly courting Kitty.
 Brokenhearted, she moves to New York City.

 After a short time she meets idealistic young doctor Mark Eisen (James Craig), and the two begin dating seriously.
 She hasn’t gotten over Wyn, however.
 When he shows up and says he’s willing to face his family’s disapproval and marry Kitty, she agrees to wed him and return to Philadelphia.
 It isn’t until she sees firsthand how unprepared he is to face the sacrifices his family will force on him that she realizes the marriage will never work.
 She leaves him, returning to New York.

 It’s there she learns she is pregnant, a secret she chooses not to tell Wyn.
 As she rebuilds a life for herself, Mark eventually re-enters the picture, and things seem settled.
 Then Wyn shows up again, forcing a nearly impossible decision on the vulnerable Kitty.

 Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments when Kitty’s choice is made.
 The story is told in such a way her decision is never obvious, yet ultimately, it is.

-Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her final musical with Fred Astaire (the two would actually reunite one more time in 1949, but 1939 marked the end of an era for their filmmaking together).
+Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her penultimate musical with Fred Astaire (the two would reunite one more time in 1949).
 The film was nominated for four other Academy Awards: Best Picture, Best Director, Best Adapted Screenplay and Best Sound.